-- 1. The ADA/Title VI Nondiscrimination Program Coordinator is hereby delegated authority and assigned responsibility for directing and managing all aspects of the Title VI programs including providing direction and oversight for Civil Rights administrative services, setting departmental administrative policy, and effectively managing program staff. - 2.
-In addition to what is described above, the ADA/Title VI Nondiscrimination Program Coordinator is hereby delegated authority to carry out the following responsibilities: - a.
-Provide guidance to leadership and management regarding all Title VI responsibilities.
+- 1. The Civil Rights Director is hereby delegated authority and assigned responsibility for directing and managing all aspects of the Title VI and ADA Nondiscrimination programs including providing direction and oversight for Civil Rights administrative services, setting departmental administrative policy, and effectively managing program staff. - 2.
+In addition to what is described above, the Civil Rights Director is hereby delegated authority to carry out the following responsibilities: - a.
+Provide guidance to leadership and management regarding all Title VI and ADA responsibilities.
 This includes identifying facility-related priorities, developing plans, and providing directives for improving nondiscrimination conditions for ADOT employees, customers, and stakeholders. - b.
-Provide ADOT departments and field office staff with Title VI program responsibilities.
-This includes liaison services for employees designated or identified by ADOT Leadership.
-Liaisons will be used for the delivery and oversight of Title VI Program duties. - c.
-The ADA/Title VI Nondiscrimination Program Coordinator has full authority to review policies and/or programs developed, administered and/or managed by ADOT to detect possible conflicts with the Title VI program federal requirements.
-The ADA/Title VI Nondiscrimination Program Coordinator will perform any such additional duties as may be assigned to by the Civil Rights Office Deputy Administrator, Civil Rights Administrator or by applicable law(s) or regulation(s).

-d.
-The ADA/Title VI Nondiscrimination Program Coordinator will meet with the Director on a quarterly basis, or as needed, to provide guidance on the strengths and weaknesses of the agency's efforts to meet Federal and State compliance requirements.
+Provide ADOT departments and field office staff with Title VI and ADA program responsibilities.
+This includes Title VI liaison responsibilities for employees designated or identified by ADOT Leadership.
+Liaisons will be used for the delivery and oversight of Title VI and ADA Program duties. - c.
+The Civil Rights Director has full authority to review policies and/or programs developed, administered and/or managed by ADOT to detect possible conflicts with the Title VI and ADA program federal requirements.
+The Civil Rights Director will perform any such additional duties as may be assigned to by the Civil Rights Director by applicable law(s) or regulation(s). - d.
+The Civil Rights Director will meet with the Director or designee on a quarterly basis, or as needed, to provide guidance on the strengths and weaknesses of the agency's efforts to meet Federal and State compliance requirements.